ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

 When executing vector memory instructions, the compute unit must send an address (and in the case of writes/atomics, data) to the address processing unit.
-When the frontend cannot accept any more addresses, it must backpressure the wave-issue logic for the VMEM pipe and prevent the issue of a vector memory instruction until a previously issued memory operation has been processed.
+When the front-end cannot accept any more addresses, it must backpressure the wave-issue logic for the VMEM pipe and prevent the issue of a vector memory instruction until a previously issued memory operation has been processed.